davidde/notes/bash.md

 ### $ `exec <BINARY>`
 Replace the current process image of the specified executable with a new process image.

+* `exec zsh`
-* Replace the current shell with a new one:
+  Replace the current shell process with a new one with updated aliases/variables.
-  `exec zsh`
-  The new shell process will have updated aliases/variables.

 ### $ `ffmpeg -i input.mov -acodec copy -vcodec copy output.mp4`
 Convert the video 'input.mov' to 'output.mp4'.